IPU Logo INTER-PARLIAMENTARY UNION

 LEGAL FRAMEWORK

-Constituencies 9 multi-member (3 to 12 seats) constituencies.
+Constituencies 9 multi-member constituencies (3 to 12 seats, depending on the population size of each province).

-Voting system Proportional: Seats are divided between the parties according to the number of seats they hold in the provincial assemblies, which are determined on the basis of proportional representation.
+Voting system : Seats are divided between the parties according to the number of seats they hold in the provincial assemblies, which are determined on the basis of proportional representation.
+A substitute will be appointed for each member.

 Vacancies arising between general elections are filled by alternate members chosen at the same time as titular members.